Big Valley, Lassen County, California

-Big Valley is a small unincorporated community in Lassen County, California.
-As of July, 2007, its population is 1600.
+Big Valley is a small unincorporated community in Lassen County, California, United States.
+As of July 2007, its population was 1600.
 It is located 3 mi northeast of Bieber, at an elevation of 4124 feet above sea level.

 History

 This town came to being due to the California Gold Rush.
 A post office operated at Big Valley from 1873 to 1875 and from 1876 to 1877.
 A newspaper, the Big Valley Gazette was printed from 1893 through 1956.
 The name historically refers to the geographic valley between the ranges which is drained by Pit River and Ash Creek.